mllinares/pymds_dev/README.md

 Install
 -------
-Donwload and extract the package
+1) Download and extract the package

-Anaconda is required, link to download Anaconda:
+2) Anaconda is required, link to download Anaconda:
 ```
 https://www.anaconda.com/download
 ```